Michael4170/PVEF-Core/Mission-Making.md

 {804386FFEB7B7EFD}worlds/MP/Navmeshes/LowResArland.nmn               low-res
 ```

 The Game Master navmeshes cover the whole terrain and BI maintains them.
 This works because path B changes no terrain — you place buildings *on* the existing heightmap.
+Find the equivalent three for your terrain under `worlds/GameMaster/Navmeshes/` and `worlds/MP/Navmeshes/`.

+> **COPYING ARLAND'S MANAGERS LAYER BRINGS ARLAND'S NAVMESH WITH IT.** This is a real fault, live in `PVEF Everon`: the layer was copied, its three navmesh references still point at `GM_Arland.nmn`, and the world sits at Everon coordinates.
+Nothing errors.
+AI simply cannot path. **If you copy the Managers layer, re-point the navmeshes before anything else** — it is the single most expensive thing on the §1b list to get wrong, because it presents as the framework being broken.

 **You must generate your own the moment you change the ground.** Flattening under a base, Terrain Tools → Bake Selection, or placing a composition that cuts into a slope all invalidate the baked mesh locally.
 Then: Navmesh Tool → Connect → Generate (or *Rebuild changed tiles*), and **tick "Autosave when done" or click Save afterwards** — without that the generated mesh is discarded and you have done nothing.